stennn2001/prooviulesanne/README.md

 - **Database** : Refer to `database.schema.png` for the database structure.

 ### Installation Steps

+Git clone and then navigato to root folder where 'manage.py' exists.

 1. **Create and activate a virtual environment**: